scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 turn
 - **Damage Type:** Bludgeoning/Fire

 You attempt to bring forth the ruinous powers of Armageddon.
-Make a spellcasting roll, conjuring up to 3 meteors and adding 3 terrible dice to your roll for each meteor conjured.
+Make a spellcasting roll, conjuring up to 3 meteors and adding 2 terrible dice to your roll for each meteor conjured.
 On success, choose a tile in range for each meteor.
-At the start of your next turn the meteors impact the ground dealing 7 wound dice in bludgeoning damage and 7 wound dice in fire damage to all creatures within 7 tiles of the impact.
+At the start of your next turn the meteors impact the ground dealing 8 wound dice in bludgeoning damage and 8 wound dice in fire damage to all creatures within 7 tiles of the impact.
 A creature in range of multiple meteors instead adds 2 wound dice to both damage types for each additional meteor.
 Buildings take full damage regardless of roll.

-On fail the magic grounds itself through you, dealing 1 wound die in force damage for every failure in your spellcasting roll to you and every adjacent creature.
+On failure the magic grounds itself through you, dealing 1 wound die in force damage for every failure in your spellcasting roll to you and every adjacent creature.

 ### Curse